kucjac/gentools/README.md

 The `astreflect.PackageMap` contains context of mapped packages with their structs and dependencies.

-The map could get loaded by using `LoadPackages` fuction or `astreflect.PackageMap` method with the same name.
+The map could get loaded by using `LoadPackages` function or `astreflect.PackageMap` method with the same name.
 Both of these loads provided input packages, whereas the method gets only required that doesn't already exist in itself.

 Example: